Niicck/django-vite-examples/README.md

 # django-vite examples
-Examples of how to use the new multi-app version of django-vite.
+Example Django apps showcasing how to use django-vite v3.

 ## Install

-All of the example demos are on docker.
+All of the example demos run on Docker.
 Build the images with:

 ```bash
 make build